FurcyPin/bigquery-frame/README.md

   and the argument `implem_version` has been removed: The first implementation version has been removed.
 - Added new method `DataFrame.show_string` that returns the string resulting from `DataFrame.show` without printing it
+- Added new method `DataFrame.transform` that provides a concise syntax for chaining custom transformations.

 Breaking changes: